Overplay/Bellini-Core/docs/CLOUD_SERVER.md

 trying remote start instead of local deploy now with process.json

 pm2 autopull might be working
+yes it is! at least when i checkout dev-cole then have pm2-autopull running